Data4Democracy/drug-spending/datadictionaries/README.md

 1. [Tidy the data](https://en.wikipedia.org/wiki/Tidy_data), using `lower_snake_case` for variable
 and file names and ISO format (YYYY-MM-DD) for dates.
 1. Fork this repo, if you haven't already.
-In `/data`, add a data dictionary for your data source named `[datasource].md`, along with any script(s) you used to scrape, tidy, etc.
+In `/datadictionaries`, add a data dictionary for your data source named `[datasource].md`, along with any script(s) you used to scrape, tidy, etc.
-    - We have a [data dictionary template](TEMPLATE.md); for more specifics, check out the other data dictionaries available in this folder.
+    - We have a [data dictionary template](TEMPLATE.md); for more specifics, check out the other dictionaries available in this folder.
     - Feel free to create a subfolder for your scripts if you have several files.
     - Be specific when you name the scripts - eg, `scrape_druglist_from_genomejp.py` is better than `drugscraping.py`.
 1. Submit a pull request to this repo with your data dictionary and scripts; it'll be reviewed by our maintainers.